 List of statements

-Statement 2.
-Health and social care staff opportunistically carry out screening and brief interventions for hazardous and harmful drinking as an integral part of practice.
+Statement 2 Health and social care staff opportunistically carry out screening and brief interventions for hazardous (increasing risk) and harmful (high-risk) drinking as an integral part of practice.

 In addition, quality standards that should also be considered when commissioning and providing a high-quality alcohol service are listed in related NICE quality standards.